hipay/hipay-docs/hipay-enterprise-sdk-ios/09-Testing-the-demo-app.md

 ## Preamble

-The HiPay Fullservice SDK for iOS comes with a demo application which allows you to quickly test the built-in payment screen integration.
+The HiPay Enterprise SDK for iOS comes with a demo application which allows you to quickly test the built-in payment screen integration.

 This demo application presents a screen that allows you to generate a payment screen based on many parameters such as: amount, payment product categories, etc.